 The research, testing, manufacturing, selling and marketing of drug candidates are subject to extensive regulation by the FDA and other regulatory authorities in the United States and other countries, which regulations differ from country to country.
-Neither we nor our partners are permitted to market our potential drugs in the United States until we receive approval of an NDA from the FDA.
-Neither we nor our partners have received marketing approval for any of Cytokinetics drug candidates.
+Neither we nor our partners are permitted to market our potential drugs in the U.S. until we receive approval of a new drug application, or NDA, from the FDA.
+Neither we nor our partners have received marketing approval for any of our drug candidates.
 Obtaining an NDA can be a lengthy, expensive and uncertain process.
-In addition, failure to comply with the FDA and other applicable foreign and United States regulatory requirements may subject us to administrative or judicially imposed sanctions.
+In addition, failure to comply with the FDA and other applicable foreign and U.S. regulatory requirements may subject us to administrative or judicially imposed sanctions.
 These include warning letters, civil and criminal penalties, injunctions, product seizure or detention, product recalls, total or partial suspension of production, and refusal to approve pending NDAs, or supplements to approved NDAs.